mpemberton5/Web-UI-for-Serviio/README.txt

 TODO:
 Change images in library screens
-Hide Remote tab if FREE edition
-Optionalize the location of the Online Resources tab (either on the main tab list or where it is now) If adding from Online Source, check for duplicates
+Optionalize the location of the Online Resources tab (either on the main tab list or where it is now) If adding from Online Source, check for duplicates sorting of OS items?
-Add Installed Plugins tab?
-Or just have it as an option under About? sorting of OS items?